atzkenneth/lsfml/README.md

 ```

 ## 10. License
-The software was developed at ETH Zurich and is licensed by the user-friendy MIT license, i.e. discribed in `LICENSE`.
+The software was developed at ETH Zurich and is licensed by the MIT license, i.e. discribed in `LICENSE`.

 ## 11. Citation
 ```